JoaoGarrido/MIEEC-SO/SO_Notes/Threads.md

 Threads are also used to perform slow I/O without blocking the main thread.

 ## 26.2 An Example: Thread Creation
-Even tho a thread is created first, the order that the threads are executed is handled by the scheduler.
+Although a thread is created first, the order that the threads are executed is handled by the scheduler.

 ## 26.3-5 Why It Gets Worse: Shared Data / The Heart of the Problem: Uncontrolled Scheduling / The Wish For Atomicity
 When we share data across threads, the scheduler can create race conditions () resulting in non deterministic behaviour and unexpected results.